hopeatina/neuromosaic/README.md

 ## Interactive Dashboard

-NeuraMosaic includes a powerful web-based dashboard for visualizing and interacting with the architecture search space.
+Neuromosaic includes a powerful web-based dashboard for visualizing and interacting with the architecture search space.
 The dashboard provides real-time insights into experiments, architecture performance, and search progress.

 ### Key Features